DP-BART for Privatized Text Rewriting under Local Differential Privacy: Acknowledgements

 \section{Acknowledgements}

+This project was supported by the National Research Center for Applied Cybersecurity ATHENE and by the PrivaLingo research grant (Hessisches Ministerium des Innern und für Sport).
 The independent research group TrustHLT is supported by the Hessian Ministry of Higher Education, Research, Science and the Arts.
-This project was partly supported by the National Research Center for Applied Cybersecurity ATHENE.
-Thanks to Lena Held and Luke Bates for their helpful feedback.
+Thanks to Lena Held and Luke Bates for their helpful feedback and to Antti Honkela for very helpful hints regarding the limitations of the `classical' Gaussian mechanism.